buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part1.md

 }
 ```

 > `DndService` has no requirement on the shape of the model.
-Even if you return `undefined` here, `DndService` would not complain, although there is no practical purpose of returning `undefined`.
+Even if you return `undefined` here, `DndService` would not complain, although there is no practical usage of returning `undefined`.

 > You should make your own convention on the shape of the model.
 A common practice is to provide a `type` in the model, which you can easily check against in other parts of your app.

 Here is what we got so far, movable boxes.
-There is no effect of dropping it, because we have not registered any DnD target yet.
+There is no effect when dropping it, because we have not registered any DnD target yet.